Hematopoietic Stem Cell Development Laboratory

 Aims

-Our principle goal is to understand the molecular processes involved in hematopoietic stem cell (HSC) development and recapitulate these processes in cell culture systems of pluripotent stem cells.
+- To understand the molecular processes involved in hematopoietic cell development (including hematopoietic stem cells) from pluripotent stem cells and recapitulate these processes in cell culture systems.

 Impact